pfoser/tutorial-express-leaflet/README.md

 # Application 2: PUG/Jade Templating

-[Section 2.2](#22-express-command) shows how to create an express project folder structure using the following command.
+The previous section showed us how to create an express project folder structure using the following command,

 ```
 express <project_name> --no-view
 ```
-creating the following project structure.
+which creates the following project structure.

 ![project_structure](images/project_structure.png).

 This first express application uses basic html to embed Javascript.
 Application 2 now uses Pug (formerly known as Jade), which is a template engine for Node to write html.
 It uses a simplified syntax that compiles to HTML and creates reusable and more readable code.
 Check out this nice [Pug overview and tutorial](https://www.sitepoint.com/a-beginners-guide-to-pug/).

-A simple modification to the above express statement creates project that uses Pug templating instead of simple html.
+A simple modification to the above express statement creates a project that uses Pug templating instead of simple html.

 ```
 express <project_name> --view=pug